 Music and dance are an integral part of Moroccan life.
 During a trip to Morocco, you may witness processions of dancing villagers parading through the streets, or you might be kept awake late at night by the sound of rhythmic drums and the piercing ululations of wedding celebrations.
 While music and dance in Morocco can usually be categorized as indigenous Berber or classical Arab, you will also see and hear African, European and Jewish influences in these traditional art forms.
 Whatever the origins, dancing in Morocco has a long, storied heritage.

-Ghiaytas dances were traditionally performed in preparation for war by the Haha Berber tribes in the Atlas Mountains.
-The dance is a show of courage for young men going off to battle, and the choreography includes war-like moves such as pretend shooting.
+Ghiaytas were dances traditionally performed in preparation for war by the Haha Berber tribes in the Atlas Mountains.
+This dance is a show of courage for young men going off to battle.
+The choreography includes war-like moves such as pretend shooting.
 During much of the dance, rifles are held on the men’s heads.
 Accompanied by only a simple reed flute, the men shout rhythmically and stomp their feet.
-Today, ghiaytas is kept alive as a cultural tradition, and the male dancers end the routine by simultaneously shooting blanks at the ground.
+Today, ghiaytas is kept alive as a cultural tradition.
+The male dancers generally end the routine by simultaneously shooting blanks from their rifles at the ground.